TugboatQA/docs/content/building-a-preview/work-with-base-previews/building-new-previews.md

    to build from scratch.
 6. Select the {{% ui-text %}}Build with no base preview{{% /ui-text %}} option.

+**Note:**
+If you build with no base preview from a pull request, you will _not_ see the following options in the base preview settings for your pull request preview.
+These options are only available for branch-based previews or tag-based previews:

+        [ ] Repository Base Preview
+            Use this Preview as a Base Preview for all new Previews built for this Repository.
+        [ ] Branch Base Preview
+            Only use this Preview as a Base Preview for new pull request Previews that merge into the main branch.

 {{%expand "Visual Walkthrough" %}}

 Go to username -> [My Projects](https://dashboard.tugboatqa.com/projects) at the upper-right of the Tugboat screen.